iterative/cml.dev/content/docs/ref/comment.md

 cml comment create [options] <markdown report file>
 ```

-By default PR comments are created, with a fallback to creating commit comments.

 ## update

 Update the last CML comment instead of creating a new one.
 If no previous